kode80/kode80SSR/README.md

 Add the SSR component to a Camera, see properties section below for details.
 Requires deferred rendering path and a scene made up of Standard Shader materials.

 # Status
-Currently tested and optimized for OSX.
+Currently tested and optimized for OSX & Windows.
 Physically correct handling of specular is faked for now.
-Direct X port still needed.

 # Properties
 ### Downsample: